Shiftgig raises $20M more to connect hourly workers with open jobs

 The rise in on-demand services from the likes of Uber, Lyft and Postmates is fuelling a new workforce of freelancers in the service industry who are not tied to single places of employment and can work hours that are more suitable to them.
 Now a similar kind of flexibility is finding its way into the world of hourly work, too.

-Shiftgig — a startup that has built a mobile platform for hourly workers to pick up shifts at local businesses looking for staff to fill gaps in their schedules — is today announcing that it has raised $20 million to scale up its marketplace.
+Shiftgig — a startup that has built a mobile platform for hourly workers to pick up shifts at local businesses looking for staff to fill gaps in their schedules (Shiftgig=shift work+gig economy) — is today announcing that it has raised $20 million to scale up its marketplace.
 This round, a Series C, includes a mix of new and existing backers — DRW Venture Capital, FJ Labs, GGV Capital, KDWC Ventures, and an affiliate of William Blair — and brings the total raised by Shiftgig to $56 million.
-The company is not disclosing its valuation but we are trying to find out.
+The company is not disclosing its valuation but sources tell us it’s around $150 million post-money.

-For now, this puts Shiftgig well ahead of two notable competitors in terms of funds raised.
-Others include Workpop and Wonolo, both of which have raised under $10 million to date.
+For now, this puts Shiftgig well ahead of two notable competitors in terms of funds raised for growth.
+Others in the same space include Workpop and Wonolo, both of which have raised under $10 million to date (see here and here).

-The raise comes about a year after Renren, the “Facebook of China”, led Shiftgig’s last round of $22 million, and since then, the company has been seeing “solid growth” in the words of Eddie Lou, the CEO and co-founder.
+Shiftgig’s raise comes about a year after Renren, the “Facebook of China”, led Shiftgig’s last round of $22 million.
+Since then, the company has been seeing “solid growth”, in the words of Eddie Lou, the CEO and co-founder.
 Today, there are some 1,500 businesses and 15,000 workers using the platform, which has customers across all 50 states but with a concentration in about 12 cities.
 (The plan will “certainly” be to use some of the funding to scale that out even more, Lou said.)

-Today, Shiftgig works with a wide range of business clients primarily in the food service, hotel, retail, logistics warehouse, and experiential marketing space, Lou said.
-The idea is that these businesses connect on to the Shiftgig platform to fill any number of shifts.
+Today, Shiftgig works with a wide range of business clients mainly in the food service, hotel, retail, logistics, warehouse, and experiential marketing spaces, Lou said.
+Interestingly, it’s also been approached by Uber to use the platform but currently does not provide drivers among its staff, Lou said.

+The idea is that businesses connect on to the Shiftgig platform to fill any number of shifts.
 The marketplace accommodates both small businesses needing to fill one or a few shifts, as well as large events looking for 200 people.
 In all cases, businesses pay for every shift worked, and Shiftgig takes a percentage fee, which varies depending on the size of the order and size of the client.

 There has been some scrutiny around how thorough background and credit checks are sometimes for workers in the on-demand economy.
 In the case of Shiftgig, the company goes through its own set of qualification and vetting checks, which also change over time as businesses rate employees (termed “Specialists” in Shiftgig’s marketplace) after each shift worked that ultimately result in reliability scores for workers.